mkapal/mkapal/README.md

-I'm a React & React Native developer at [@cngroupdk](https://github.com/cngroupdk)
+I'm a React & React Native developer.
-Lecturer in Agile Web Project at [Prague University of Economics and Business](https://www.vse.cz/)
+I do lectures in Agile Web Project at [Prague University of Economics and Business](https://www.vse.cz/)

 ## What I do
 - ⚛️ Frontend development (React, React Native, TypeScript)